11 Golden Rules of Camping in New Zealand

-6. Let the birds be the noisy neighbours

 Campgrounds are great places to meet like-minded travellers but everyone needs some rest and relaxation.
 Plus, most campers choose to camp to make the most of the spectacle of nature.
 Don’t throw a party, play loud music, or make excessive noise that would ruin other campers’ experience.
-Generally in campsites, where permitted, the use of a generator should be limited to the following hours: 9pm to 8am.
+Generally in campsites, where permitted, the use of a generator is prohibited during following hours: 8pm to 8am.

 7. Pay for your stay

 This is an obvious one, but a reminder is always welcome.
 Many DOC campsites are unattended so it is up to you to get online and pay for your stay.
 This will help keep campsites available in the future and you will avoid a NZ$200 fine.
 Rangers regularly visit campsites to check for compliance and do not hesitate to issue fines.

 8. Clean your gear

-Post-edit: **11 Golden Rules of Camping in New Zealand**